Skip to main content

 SI Mongolia Friendship Tour 2025

-SI Ulaanbaatar and SI Darkhan invite Soroptimists to visit with them from the 19 -25th of August 2025
+SI Ulaanbaatar and SI Darkhan invite Soroptimists to visit with them for the for the twin Charter Celebrations of:

 25th Charter Celebration of SI Ulaanbaatar